 The maids gasped and stepped back.

-There was much cursing and scrambling behind the door before it was jerked open to reveal a woman’s expression one of rage—until she realized the intruder was Brìghde.
+There was much cursing and scrambling behind the door before it was snatched open to reveal an enraged woman—until she realized the intruder was Brìghde.
 Before she thought to take advantage of the situation and deny that Brìghde was the new countess, which would have caused Brìghde no end of problems, she dropped a bare curtsy and said, “My lady,” through gritted teeth.

 Two other doors opened and three other tall, willowy, blue-eyed blondes stepped out, who also curtsied and murmured, “My lady.”